home

 A. The webpage for the Department of Electrical Engineering and in particular, the Graduate Admissions webpage will answer most of your questions.
 In addition to your grades, undergraduate major and courses, and GRE scores, it is very important that you request letters of recommendation from professors or engineers in industry who know you and your abilities for research.
 Needless to say, admission is highly competitive for the M.S./Ph.D. program.
 The MSEE program at Stanford provides an intensive, coursework-only graduate education that is an excellent foundation for a career in the information technology industry, including MEMS and nanotechnology.
 Although the MSEE degree does not require a thesis, there are many project-oriented courses that provide students with intensive experiences in design.

 Question: I've been accepted to Stanford's M.S./Ph.D. program.
-Can you tell me whether or not I can join your group and be financially supported through my Ph.D. studies?
+Can you tell me whether or not I will financially supported through my Ph.D. studies?

-A. Research funding in engineering fields has declined somewhat in recent years at Stanford, as well as at other top graduate schools in the U.S. The recent expansion in NIH and DOE funding through the economic stimulus package may turn this around by mid-2010.
-Nevertheless, it is more important than in the past that you apply to all multi-year fellowships for which you qualify: the National Science Foundation, Dept. of Energy, Dept. of Homeland Security, the National Defense Science and Engineering Fellowship, as well as the Hertz and other private fellowships.
+A. Yes.
+Faculty in the School of Engineering are required to support their PhD students until they file their thesis.
+However, research funding in engineering fields in the U.S. has been declining over the past decade, making it important that you apply to all multi-year fellowships for which you qualify: the National Science Foundation, Dept. of Energy, Dept. of Homeland Security, the National Defense Science and Engineering Fellowship, as well as the Hertz and other private fellowships.
 You should be sure to apply for M.S./Ph.D. admission early to maximize your chance of winning a Stanford Graduate Fellowship, which provides three years of support and which can be combined with external fellowships for up to five years of support.

 Q: Are you taking new students?